GodzikLab/Embedding-Sequencer/README.md

 In order to cluster the embeddings into letters, the method uses a <ins>clustering pool</ins> of preselected proteins with locations of interest.
 The embeddings of the pool are clustered into letters, optimized to identify a repeating pattern at each of the locations of interest.

-For example, the hTLR pool is optimized to find leucine-rich repeats.
+For example, the default hTLR pool is optimized to find leucine-rich repeats.
 It has 7 letters/clusters and uses the 'FEDED' pattern to identify repeats in the cluster-label sequence.
 The embeddings, clustering information, and pattern is stored in the HDF file to avoid reclustering the pool for each instance of use and to maintain consistency across the letters.

-### The Align Flag (-a)

-This flag will cause the program to output both the original and cluster-label sequence together as a Clustal aln file.
-This flag can be used in conjunction with the Find Flag mentioned below.

-### The Find Flag (-f)

-As mentioned, the script can find locations of interests in the protein sequence using the pattern defined in the HDF file.
-The pattern search function is disabled by default and uses the '-f' find flag to be activated.
-The output of the FASTA file contains line breaks to reflect where the pattern was found and adds text in the gene description expressing how many were found.

-In the current iteration, the program will discard found patterns if it fails to find more than 2 and will additionally make an attempt to find the initial segment, which generally tends to have a slightly different cluster-label pattern.
+### False Positive Avoidance

+The current iteration of the project uses only identifies Leucine-Rich Repeats if there are more than 2 instances of the repeating pattern.
+If there are only 2 instances, none of the repeats will be highlighted and the protein will be determined as a "non-repeat."

 ### The Print Flag (-p)